Lakeside-Apps/HouzLinc/README.md

 #### Enabling OneDrive sign-in
 HouzLinc enables you to store the house configuration on OneDrive.
 If you are building HouzLinc yourself and want to enable this functionality, you will need to register an application with Microsoft Entra ID to obtain a Client Id and, on certain platforms, a redirect URI.
 This is necessary to allow users to sign-in to OneDrive to let Houzlinc access the configuration file.
 Go to the [Azure portal](https://portal.azure.com/) and [register a new app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) for Microsoft Entra ID.
 If you already have an application registered with Microsoft Entra, you can use that one instead.
 You will need the client Id and the redirect URI for a mobile app (Android, iOS).

-Create a file named appsettings.json in the project HouzLinc folder:
+Create a file named appsettings.json in the project UnoApp folder under your repo root:
 ```
-<your repo root>/HouzLinc/appsettings.json
+<your repo root>/UnoApp/appsettings.json
 ```
 Containing the following section:
 ```